-ZEA MORVITZ was born in Baltimore, Maryland and lived in New York before moving to California.
-She currently lives in the small village of Inverness, in the San Francisco Bay Area, with her husband, photographer Tim Graveson.
+ZEA MORVITZ was born in Baltimore, Maryland, attended Wellesley College, and lived in New York before moving to the San Francisco Bay Area.
+She received an MA in Painting from the University of California, Berkeley, where she studied with Elmer Bischoff.
+She currently lives in the small West Marin village of Inverness, with her husband, photographer Tim Graveson.

 Zea and husband, Tim Graveson, work and exhibit together from time to time.
 The artists began collaborating as members of Miz-Maze Theatre, a small group of visual artists working in performance and installation primarily during the 1990s.
 Many of the themes Morvitz continues to address in her current work were core ideas developed within Miz-Maze Theatre projects, including the history and future of books; forgotten languages and Alchemy.
 From the 1990s onward, Zea has engaged in collaborations with other artists as well as pursuing her individual work.

 Zea is a member of Gallery Route One (GRO), a nonprofit, community-based artists’ organization in Point Reyes Station where she currently works as a co-director of the Project Space Program, GRO’s visiting artist exhibitions and community outreach programs.
 She assists as a curator at Sometimes Books, an informal gallery for artist books in Point Reyes.
 For several years Morvitz served in the Mentorship program for the graduate department of Arts and Consciousness at John F. Kennedy University, Berkeley Campus.